 Hi from Živogošće!

-The name of the village sounds like a paradox.
-Literally meaning “lively guests” in Croatian, this locality in southern Dalmatia enters hibernation in the winter months.
+The name of the village sounds paradoxical.
+Literally meaning “lively guests” in Croatian, this locality in southern Dalmatia goes into hibernation during the winter months.

 In the off-season, there are barely 416 inhabitants here.
 Once tourists return, already the guests and seasonal staff in the hotel where I work will triple the entire population of Živogošće.